Get insider access

 2. Best Mesh Wi-Fi System For Streaming

-If you live in a very large house or find that a standalone router leaves your favorite show buffering endlessly in certain parts of your home, a mesh Wi-Fi system may help, and we recommend the eero Pro 6E for most people.
-It's a tri-band Wi-Fi 6E router with a sleek design and a conveniently small footprint, so it won't clash with the decor in your living space.
-Performance-wise, it has great range, and since it's designed to be easily expandable, you can buy additional units for better range if you have a huge home.
-It also delivers impressive speeds that can easily handle multiple devices streaming 4k HDR content, no matter where they are in your home.
+If you live in a very large home or notice that a standalone router leaves you staring at the Netflix buffering animation in some rooms, a mesh Wi-Fi system might help, and we recommend the eero Pro 6E for most people.
+This tri-band Wi-Fi 6E router has a sleek design and a small footprint, so it won't be jarring with your living space decor.
+In terms of performance, it offers great range, and since it's designed to be easily expandable, you can purchase additional units for better coverage if you have an especially large home.
+It also delivers impressive speeds that can easily handle multiple devices streaming 4k HDR content, no matter what room they're in.

-With eero routers, ease of use is the name of the game.
-Using the eero app, getting your mesh network up and running is incredibly straightforward.
-You can configure and monitor your network, see how many devices are connected, and even manage smart home devices since it has a built-in Zigbee hub and supports Thread and Matter.
-That said, you must use the app to manage your network since eero does not have a web interface, and the app is limited in what settings you can change.
-It has many features that are included on most other routers, like parental controls, historical data, content blocking, and 'advanced security' behind an annoying monthly paywall.
+With eero routers, ease of use is paramount.
+Using the eero app, setting up your mesh network is incredibly straightforward.
+You can configure and monitor your network, look at how many devices are connected, and even oversee your smart home devices since it has a built-in Zigbee hub and supports Thread and Matter.
+However, you must use the app to manage your network because eero doesn't have a web interface, and the app is limited in the settings you can change.
+It has many features that are included on most other routers—like parental controls, historical data, content blocking, and 'advanced security'—behind an annoying monthly paywall.

 See our review